 Preparing future accountants to adapt to an ever-changing industry, the University of Nebraska–Lincoln Research and Communication in Accounting (ACCT 455) course merges the worlds of business and theater.
 Taking the class helps students like Drew Minard, ’21, who graduates in May with a Master of Professional Accountancy (MPA) degree, communicate effectively in the workplace during even the most unpredictable situations.

-Amanda Gonzales, Senior Seacrest Teaching Fellow and associate professor of practice in accountancy, and Julie Uribe, ’84, lecturer at the Johnny Carson School of Theater and Film, developed the course and teach it through three five-week sessions.
+Amanda Gonzales, associate professor of practice in accountancy, and Julie Uribe, ’84, lecturer at the Johnny Carson School of Theater and Film, developed the course and teach it through three five-week sessions.
 Gonzales focuses on strengthening students’ written communication skills while Uribe focuses on verbal communication through her improvisation training from the Groundlings School in Los Angeles and more than 25 years of experience in the television industry.

 In Gonzales’ section of the required undergraduate class, Minard practiced conducting tax research.
 In his group’s final project, they researched a case selected by accounting professionals and presented their solutions, like they would with a future client.
 With Uribe, Minard and classmates participated in improvisation exercises, such as telling a story as a class one word a time, interviewing classmates about fictional events and participating in nonverbal activities like playing catch with a ball of air.
 Minard may have felt uncomfortable at times, but he never felt unsupported.